MLB Rumors: Gerrit Cole Will Sign With Yankees ‘If You Give That Motherf***** Enough Money,’ CC Sabathia Says

 Former Houston Astros pitcher Gerrit Cole declared himself no longer “an employee of the team” within minutes of Houston’s World Series defeat at the hands of the Washington Nationals on October 30.
 But despite rumors that Cole will sign with a southern California team, near his boyhood home, a future Hall of Fame New York Yankees hurler has a different idea.

 Yankees lefty CC Sabathia retired at the conclusion of the 2019 campaign, after spending the last 11 seasons of his 19-year career with the Yankees.
 Now he has apparently decided to spend his time stumping for free agents to sign with his former club — starting with Cole.
-And according to The New York Post, the 39-year-old Sabathia knows just what it will take to persuade Cole to join the Bronx Bombers.
+And according to the New York Post, the 39-year-old Sabathia knows just what it will take to persuade Cole to join the Bronx Bombers.

-“If you give that motherf***** enough money, he’s going to want to come here,” Sabathia said on the Tuesday edition of his podcast, R2C2 is UNINTERRUPTED, as quoted by The Post.
+“If you give that motherf***** enough money, he’s going to want to come here,” Sabathia said on the Tuesday edition of his podcast, R2C2 is UNINTERRUPTED, as quoted by the New York Post.

 Sabathia said that he was “speaking from experience,” and that he had spoken directly with Cole “many times.”
-His conversations apparently cause Sabathia to believe that Cole will simply sign with whichever team offers him the most cash.
+These conversations apparently caused Sabathia to believe that Cole will simply sign with whichever team offers him the most cash.

-When Sabathia signed his free agent contract with the Yankees in December of 2008, it was the largest ever signed by a pitcher, at $161 million for seven years, The Post recounted.
+When Sabathia signed his free-agent contract with the Yankees in December of 2008, it was the largest ever signed by a pitcher, at $161 million for seven years, the New York Post recounted.

 Sabathia’s record has long since been surpassed.
 The current record for a free agent pitcher is now held by Boston Red Sox lefty David Price, who inked a seven-year, $217 million pact with that club following the 2015 season.